 Where possible, remove the fore-end of the shotgun and take it with you.
 There are also various security devices that can be used if necessary.

 8. HOW DO I KNOW I AM SHOOTING SAFELY?

 BASC has a simple assessment carried out by accredited assessors called the Safe Shot Award.
 It is not a test of competence.
 The assessment takes just 20 minutes and can be done at a game fair or organised by you anywhere in the UK.
 To find out more about the Safe Shot Award please contact the BASC Sporting Services department on 01244 573018.

 If you require a shotgun coaching lesson or want to learn more about shooting sports contact your local BASC accredited Shotgun Coach.
 Details of your nearest coach can be found on the BASC website.

 It is advisable to have adequate legal liability (third party) insurance when shooting.
 Membership of BASC currently provides insurance.

-Never guess at what the Law allows.
-If in doubt, contact BASC or your local police firearms licensing department.
+Never guess at what the law allows.
+If in doubt, contact BASC (email@example.com) or your local police firearms licensing department.
 Training courses are available from BASC on the safe and proficient use of shotguns; contact BASC Sporting Services on 01244 573018.

-Always follow the appropriate code of practice for the type of shooting you are engaged in.
-These can be obtained from BASC Head Office by sending a stamped addressed envelope to the mailing/sales administrator or download from www.basc.org.uk
+Always follow the appropriate code of practice for the type of shooting you are undertaking.
+These can be obtained from the BASC website at www.basc.org.uk